KEINOS/go-totp/README.md

 pemKey, err := key.PEM()

 // Get the secret key in TOTP URI format string.
-// This is equivalent to key.String().
+// The output is equivalent to key.String().
+//
+// The query parameters of generated URI are sorted except for the "secret"
+// parameter which is kept at the top.
+This avoids a niche reading error of
-uriKey := key.URI()
+// Google Authenticator app if the QR code image is generated with other apps. uriKey := key.URI()

 // Retrieve the secret value in various formats.